 You can create several privacy masks.
+The maximum number of masks depends on the complexity of all the masks combined.
+The more anchor points in each mask, the fewer masks you can create.
 Each mask can have 3 to 10 anchor points.